 Within the higher speed range of the engine there is a prohibited operation area defined by a minimum engine power requirement.
-During normal FPP operation and most Controllable Pitch Propeller (CPP) operation, the engine will not enter this prohibited area.
-However, as the CPP tends to zero pitch, or if the propeller is disconnected from the engine, the engine would be capable of entering the prohibited operation area.
-In Figure 2-7, the line for the zero pitch propeller characteristic (zero thrust) is clearly shown to cross through this prohibited operation area, which is strictly forbidden
+During normal operation, including Controllable Pitch Propeller (CPP) at zero pitch operation, the engine will not enter this prohibited area.
+However, if the propeller is disconnected from the engine, the engine would be capable of entering the prohibited operation area, which is strictly forbidden.